skillitzimberg/snake-game/PLANNING.md

   - increment when the apple is eaten
   - display in scoreboard
 - As a PLAYER I expect the game to end if the snake touches itself
+- As a PLAYER I want the apple to randomly place itself on the board after snake consumes the it

 ## Things I Did NOT Plan For Or Know About